CodeWringer/ambersteel/documents/en/ruleset/gm-guide.md

+Version 0.9

+A role-playing game by Nicolas Haase

 # GM's Guide
 This document is directed at (and somewhat reserved for) the Game Master (**GM**) - the one person at the table who everyone agrees has the **authority** and **burden** to run the game.